awsdocs/amazon-workspaces-administration-guide/doc_source/delete_bundle.md

 1. When prompted for confirmation, choose **Delete**\.

 **To delete an image programmatically**
 To delete an image programmatically, use the DeleteWorkspaceImage API action\.
-For more information, see [ DeleteWorkspaceImage](https://docs.aws.amazon.com/workspaces/latest/api/API_DeleteWorkspaceImage.html) in the *Amazon WorkSpaces API Reference*\.
+For more information, see [ DeleteWorkspaceImage](https://docs.aws.amazon.com/workspaces/latest/api/API_DeleteWorkspaceImage.html) in the *Amazon Workspaces API Reference*\.